Uninett/daas-apps/genomics/sparkcaller/README.md

 ### Usage
 SparkCaller is capable of processing several datasets at the same time.
-The `-I` option is used to specifiy the folder where the input dataset(s) can be found.
+The `-I` option is used to specify the folder where the input dataset(s) can be found.
 If the input folder contains subfolders, each of these will be assumed to be a seperate dataset.
 The output files are automatically stored in a subfolder inside the folder where the dataset was read from.